What is lean project management?

 5. Challenges Associated With Lean Project Management

-The problems of lean project management are more related to the process of its implementation.
+The problems of lean project management are more related to its implementation.
 They are as follows;

 Organizational problems arise when the process of improving production efficiency is poorly or improperly organized.
-The reason for the poor organization of this process is often the routine of tasks performed – company employees carry out their activities in a functional mode, performing repetitive tasks in accordance with their job descriptions.
+The reason for the poor organization of this process is often the routine of tasks performed – company employees carry out their activities in a functional mode, performing repetitive tasks following their job descriptions.
 The introduction of lean production, as well as the application of its methods and tools, is an activity to develop a company.
-Such work is most effectively carried out in the form of a project that is separate from the main activity since it is a new type (method) of activity for the organization.
-Project work differs from the routine work of company employees, and therefore its organization may carry some difficulties for the management of the company and its personnel.
-To avoid problems of this kind, company management needs to determine the methodology for managing this process and organize it effectively before starting the process of implementing lean production.
+Such work is most effectively carried out in the form of a separate project from the main activity since it is a new type (method) of activity for the organization.
+Project work differs from the routine work of company employees, and therefore its organization may carry some difficulties for the company’s management and its personnel.
+To avoid problems of this kind, company management needs to determine the methodology for managing this process and organize it effectively before implementing lean production.

 Domestic problems are usually associated with the resistance to change characteristics of most people.
-Employees are most often against making any changes to the process of their work, as they are used to doing routine work and do not want to make additional efforts or are afraid of redistributing responsibility, duties, and authority.
-The introduction of lean production requires not just a series of actions, but a transformation of the organization’s corporate culture, support for the implementation process by all employees, and therefore, changes in their behavior and thinking.
+Employees are most often against making any changes to their work, as they are used to doing routine work and do not want to make additional efforts or are afraid of redistributing responsibility, duties, and authority.
+The introduction of lean production requires not just a series of actions, but a transformation of the organization’s corporate culture, support for the implementation process by all employees, and, therefore, changes in their behavior and thinking.
 Domestic political problems should be prevented at the initial stage of the project to introduce lean production at the enterprise because change management is much easier to implement in the early stages of resistance.
-Company management must conduct an analysis of the risks involved and take preventive measures.
+Company management must analyze the risks involved and take preventive measures.

 Value problems in the implementation of lean manufacturing carry the greatest risks.
 A value problem arises when the moral values and culture of a company do not correspond to the concept of lean manufacturing and its philosophy.
-In order to successfully implement lean manufacturing, the company, its management, and all its employees must support continuous improvement and aim to create value for customers.
+To successfully implement lean manufacturing, the company, its management, and its employees must support continuous improvement and aim to create value for customers.
 Successful implementation of lean manufacturing should be based on an understanding of the core values of lean and philosophy.

 6. Implementation Of Lean Project Management

 When implementing lean project management, the question inevitably arises of the appropriateness of certain actions or material costs.
-In order not to be excruciatingly painful for wasting money and resources, it is worth using time-tested project management techniques – for example, lean principles, which allowed Toyota to become a leader in the global market.
+To not be excruciatingly painful to waste money and resources, it is worth using time-tested project management techniques – for example, lean principles, which allowed Toyota to become a leader in the global market.